Gyuri1/FMC_IPS_configuration/README.md

 ![Flask GUI](/flask_gui.jpg?raw=true "Flask GUI")

+FLask based script menu:
-IPSApp: It shows the configured entries
+- IPSApp: It shows the configured entries.
-Create: You can add new entry
+- Create: You can add new entry.
-Settings: FMC configuration
+- Settings: FMC configuration.
-Deploy: The script deploys the current rules into FMC using `block` action.
+- Deploy: The script deploys the current rules into FMC using `block` action.
-Reset: The script deploys the current rules into FMC using `alert` action.
+- Reset: The script deploys the current rules into FMC using `alert` action.